nezoomie/backbone.permissions/README.md

 ## Define the rights map:

 Given the previous controller example, let's secure the methods `entityCreate` and `entityEdit` for the users with `can_write` access.
-We also want to secure `adminIndex` for admin users with `can_administrate` rights:
+We also want to secure `adminIndex` for admin users with `can_administer` rights:

 	var controller = {
 		permissions: {